Reviewing the Genealogy Do-Over Journey

 - By going through my old records, I’ve found things I missed or forgot.

 - I’ve become more organized.

 - I’ve opened communication with previously unknown relatives.

-- I’ve built an online Research Toolbox (with the help of Thomas, by using one he provided).
-I continue to add content to my Toolbox.
+- I’ve built an online Research Toolbox (with the help of Thomas, by starting with the one he provided).
+I continue to add content to my Toolbox including state resources.